List of Rocko's Modern Life characters: Slippy the Slug

 In the television show, Slippy the Slug manages the city dump.
-Before that, he ran a dangerous carnival sponsored by the sewage treatment center called the "Carnival O' Knowledge."
+Before that, he ran a dangerous carnival sponsored by the sewage treatment center called the Carnival O' Knowledge.
 After the episode "Carnival Knowledge" Slippy rarely appeared.
-Murray said that Slippy did not become "fleshed out to my liking."
+Murray said that Slippy did not become fleshed out to his liking.
 In the television show he made occasional appearances after Season 1.

 Slippy appears in the second story of Issue #1 and the first story of Issue #7; in Issue #7 he operates a "Slippy the Slug's Sales for Suckers" booth at the Humongo Comicon.